 Community and life events services & information

-On 29 March 2019 the UK is to due to leave the European Union.
-We are determined to ensure that Croydon, its residents and businesses receive the best possible deal from Brexit
+We are determined to ensure that Croydon, its residents and businesses receive the best possible deal from Brexit.

 The Choose Your Future campaign asks you to think about the choices you make – whether it’s about carrying a knife, the friends you respect or your goals in life.

 Helping children and young people fulfil their potential.

 Includes antisocial behaviour, reporting crime, safety at home, Safer Croydon Partnership.

 If you are lesbian, gay, bisexual or trans, or you are questioning your sexuality, then there are a number of services, sources of support and activities for you as a Croydon resident.